Colorectal Cancer

 How are colon and rectal cancers treated?

 Surgery is the only curative option for colorectal cancers.
-Depending on the size, location and stage of the cancer, radiotherapy and/or chemotherapy are sometimes needed to increase the chance of long term survival.
-A MRI (Magnetic Resonance Imaging) or CT scan is sometimes done before surgery to better demonstrate the anatomy of the tumour and its surrounding structure.
+Depending on the size, location and stage of the cancer, radiotherapy and/or chemotherapy are sometimes needed to increase the chance of long-term survival.
+An MRI (Magnetic Resonance Imaging) or CT scan is sometimes done before surgery to better demonstrate the anatomy of the tumour and its surrounding structure.

 Colorectal surgery can be performed via traditional open approach (with a long cut/incision down the abdomen), laparoscopically (keyhole) or robotically.
 Most tumours, unless they are very big, can be resected using the keyhole approach, although the da Vinci robotic systems offer superb dexterity and superior visualisation for rectal cancers within the narrow confines of the pelvis.